Howlerloud/Essex-Pc-s/README.md

   <h2>Design</h2>
   <h3>Colour Scheme</h3>
 <img src="assets/readme_media/palete.jpg">
 <p>The website incorporates dark colours, this gives a more professional feel to the site as well as making it easier on the eyes.
-The dark colours chosen incorperate well into the Pc images and backgrounds used.</p>
+The dark colours chosen incorporate well into the Pc images and backgrounds used.</p>
 <h3>Typography</h3>
 <p>I have chosen Arial sans-serif as my font, this font is both easy to read giving great access to visually impaired users and is one of the most compatible fonts on the internet. </p>
 <img src="assets/readme_media/font_arial.jpg">